danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 Head down to the cafe you like downstairs.
 Have breakfast then come back and get yourself ready for today.

 Before the day starts, let's stretch those muscles.
 I'm sure they're pretty tense by this stage.
 There's a golf driving range along Tapley's Hill Road.
+It'll cost you about $18 for a bucket of 50 balls _(from memory)_ and you can smash them out as far as they go.
+Don't be discouraged if you suck.
+I am actually trained in the sport of golf by a PGA member. 🏌

+Today I'm sending you on a long arse treck to the St Kilda Playfround